NetApp/harvest/docs/metrics.md

       Type: rate,no-zero-values

   - Harvest Metric: fabricpool_stats
-    Description: Note: This counter is deprecated and will be removed in a future release.
+    Description: Note This counter is deprecated and will be removed in a future release.
 Counter that indicates the number of object store operations sent, and their success and failure counts.
 The objstore_client_op_name array indicate the operation name such as PUT, GET, etc. The objstore_client_op_stats_name array contain the total number of operations, their success and failure counter for each operation.
     ZAPI:
       endpoint: perf-object-get-instances object_store_client_op
       metric: stats